 Scroll Down to see our list of speakers

 Join us for our 2nd Annual SoftballNation Mid Atlantic Fast Pitch Coaches Clinic.
-The clinic will be a two day affair featuring some of the top college coaches from around the country and specifically around this region.
+The clinic will be held on Saturday, January 26th featuring some of the top college coaches from around the country and specifically around this region.

-The clinic will be held at the Doubletree by Hilton in Midlothian, VA on Friday and Saturday Janurary 25th and 26th.
+The clinic will be held at the Doubletree by Hilton in Midlothian, VA on Saturday Janurary 26th.

 We have a number of outstanding speakers lined up and more announcements to come.
 Check below for a list of those speakers signed up.